-However, travellers from Greece who wish to spend more than 90 consecutive days in NZ might want to consider getting the New Zealand Visitor Visa instead, although the requirements might involve more paperwork.
+However, travellers from Greece who wish to spend more than 90 consecutive days in NZ might want to consider getting the New Zealand Visitor visa instead, although the requirements might involve more paperwork.
 The government of New Zealand offers different types of tourist visas, to accommodate specific travelling needs such as getting a degree in NZ as a Greek national, working on the island, among others.

-eTA New Zealand Application Process for Greek Visitors
+eTA New Zealand application process for Greek visitors

-Travellers from Greece who are eligible to apply for an NZeTA visa waiver need to ensure that their passport will have a remaining validity of at least 3 months beyond their date of departure from New Zealand.
+Travellers from Greece who are eligible to apply for an NZeTA visa waiver need to ensure that their passport will have remaining validity of at least 3 months beyond their date of departure from New Zealand.

 However, in the event that you detect a typo or other error on your data after submitting your application, you may contact us immediately by replying to your confirmation email and we will attempt to correct it for you.